 the few in Europe to have this feature.

-The Chancel arch and the two bay arcade North and South were replaced
+arch and the two bay arcade North and South were replaced as part

-as part of the 1873 restoration, but we think that the restorers
+of the 1873 restoration, but we think that the restorers copied

-The organ by Albert Pease of Hackney was installed here
+organ by Albert Pease of Hackney was installed here in

 Within the church are some finely executed monuments by some famous